Investors have two main ways to earn a return on stock:

 Cost basis = $52

-The cost basis is equal to the cost of the investment ($50) plus commission ($2), which represents the overall amount paid to purchase the investment.
+The cost basis equals the purchase price ($50) plus commission ($2), which is the total amount paid to buy the investment.

 Sales proceeds = $68

-Sales proceeds are equal to the sale price of the investment ($70) minus commission ($2), which represents the overall amount received to sell the investment.
+Sales proceeds equal the sale price ($70) minus commission ($2), which is the total amount received from selling the investment.

 The capital gain or loss = $16 capital gain

-Capital gains are reported on form 1099-B (B stands for brokerage proceeds).
-Every year, brokerage firms report their customers’ capital gains and losses to the IRS.
-If the investor has more gains than losses (net capital gain), they will owe taxes.
+Capital gains and losses are reported on form 1099-B (B stands for brokerage proceeds).
+Each year, brokerage firms report customers’ gains and losses to the IRS.
+If the investor has more gains than losses (a net capital gain), taxes are owed.
 A net capital loss can be used as a deduction.

 Sign up for free to take 15 quiz questions on this topic